IronAxis

 More Services More Services More Services More Services More Services More Services

 Gearbox Oil Leak?
 Don't Blame the Seal First.
-The Real Culprit is Often the Breather Cap.
+The Real Culprit is Often the Breather.

-For procurement managers and plant maintenance engineers, discovering oil leaking from a critical gearbox is an urgent and costly problem.
-The immediate assumption is often seal failure, leading to a rush order for replacement seals and costly downtime.
-However, in approximately 80% of cases, the root cause is not a defective seal but a simple, overlooked component: a clogged or malfunctioning breather cap.
-Understanding this distinction is crucial for effective maintenance, accurate sourcing, and minimizing operational risk.
+For procurement managers and plant maintenance engineers, a gearbox oil leak is a familiar and costly headache.
+The immediate assumption is often a failed shaft seal, leading to a rush order for a replacement and costly downtime.
+However, in approximately 80% of cases, the root cause is not the seal itself but a small, overlooked component: the breather vent or breather cap.
+Understanding this distinction is critical for efficient maintenance, accurate sourcing, and controlling total cost of ownership.

-4. Seal Assessment: Only if the leak persists after breather service should you investigate the seal itself for wear or damage.
+4. Seal Diagnosis: Only after confirming the breather is clear and functional should you investigate the seal for wear or damage.

 Reposted for informational purposes only.
 Views are not ours.
 Stay tuned for more.